X-DuckX

 X-DuckX (French: Canards extrêmes) is an animated television series, lasting 78 episodes, created by Jan Van Rijsselberge, directed by François Reczulski, and produced in 2001 by Alphanim, France 3 and Tooncan Productions, Inc. (season 2).

 The series chronicles the wacky and dangerous adventures of a duo of ducks, Slax and Geextah, extreme sports fans.
 Both live as their passion, extreme adventures sometimes push them beyond their limits.
 In France, the series was first broadcast on France 3 in 2002 before being broadcast on Jetix (formerly Fox Kids) from 2004 to 2007.
 The show also aired on Super RTL in Germany.
-The French and English dubs of the show are partially lost and only a minority of episodes have resurfaced onto YouTube.